cdevents/community/rfc/cdevents-translator.md

 As per the HashiCorp's `go-plugin` library [usage documentation](https://github.com/hashicorp/go-plugin/tree/main?tab=readme-ov-file#usage) the translator services can be implemented as below,

 #### Create a shared interface cdevents-translator
-Define an interface "EventTranslator" that represents the common functionality to "TranslateEvent" and will be exposed for plugins to implement.</br>
+Define an interface `EventTranslator` that represents the common functionality to `TranslateEvent` and will be exposed for plugins to implement.</br>
 Different translator plugins can be implemented that communicates over a gRPC connection.

 - Example structure of cdevents-translator interface